Territet–Glion funicular railway: History

 The Chemin de fer Glion-Rochers-de-Naye opened a line from Rochers de Naye to Glion in 1892, connecting with the upper terminus of the funicular.
 In 1909, the Chemin de fer Montreux-Glion built from Glion to Montreux, completing the Montreux–Glion–Rochers-de-Naye railway line.
 Those two railway companies merged in 1987 to become the Chemin de fer Montreux-Glion-Rochers-de-Naye, and that company merged with the Chemin de fer funiculaire Territet–Glion in 1992 to create the Chemin de fer Montreux-Territet-Glion-Rochers-de-Naye.
 That company, in turn, was one of four that merged in 2001 to create the Transports Montreux-Vevey-Riviera (MVR).

-Up to the mid-1980s the railway operated by gravity alone: Both cars had a water tank under their decks and the one at the upper station was filled with water while the one at the lower station (Territet) was dumping its contents in Lake Geneva (Lac Leman).
+Up to 1973 the railway operated by gravity alone: Both cars had a water tank under their decks and the one at the upper station was filled with water while the one at the lower station (Territet) was dumping its contents in Lake Geneva (Lac Leman).
 Once the fill-dump process and passenger boarding were complete the brakes were gradually released and since both cars were attached by a single cable passing over a pulley arrangement at Glion, the heavier car descended the slope carrying up the lighter car.
 The process was then repeated so the car uphill was always filled and the one downhill always empty and thus pulled uphill when brakes were released.
+A Riggenbach-type rack-and-pinion system in the center of the track provided a non-slip braking system.
+The trackway had two side-by-side tracks, one for each of the ascending and descending cars, that shared a central rail until they diverged in the center of the route to pass.
 An added picturesque note was that the two car operators were communicating for synchronisation with whistles instead of an intercom or similar device.
-Eventually the system was abandoned and the train now uses electric traction.
+The modern system uses electric traction.

 With rebuilding the line adapted the more conventional approach in which only a single track is used, the two rails opening at the halfway point to form a passing loop.
-One flanking (side) platform is in use at each station, however the second platform which was originally used can still be seen.
+This allows each car to have doors on only one side, so only one flanking (side) platform is in use at each station; the second platform which was originally used can still be seen.

 The funicular was closed from 8 June to 2 October 2009 for maintenance work to be carried out and the two cars were taken to the MOB workshops at Chernex for attention and repainting in the new "Golden Pass" livery.
 A certain amount of rewiring was carried out along with a metal stairway on one side of the track (right hand side when going up) for the full length of the line being erected.
 Work was also carried out on the station shelters including a replacement roof.